bstadie/Stat_415_Spring_2023/homework-2/README.md

 10. Repete the previous step, using cosine distance this time.

 11. Write a script that takes a user and returns a reccommendation using content based filtering.
 This script should take a user, find restaurants the user liked, and then find similar restaurants using euclidean and cosine distances.
+For one user and one selected restaurant, plot the top reccommendations by the system.
+Alternatively, you may show a simple table of the top reccommendations.
+The point is the show your system's output in some way.
+I don't care how you do it.

 ### Natural language analysis